vim-scripts/gvimt/doc/gvimt_README.txt

 "c:\batch files\gvimt.bat" t
 "c:\batch files\gvimt.bat" v
 "c:\batch files\gvimt.bat" s
+"c:\batch files\gvimt.bat" tv
+"c:\batch files\gvimt.bat" ts

-Name these three shortcuts something like "Edit with Vim Tab", "Edit with Vim VSplit" and "Edit with Vim Split"
+Name these three shortcuts something like "Edit with Vim Tab", "Edit with Vim VSplit", "Edit with Vim Split", "Edit with Vim VSplit Tab", and "Edit with Vim Split Tab"

 Your SendTo menu directory location depends on which version of Windows you are using.
 Under XP it is probably c:\documents and settings\username\SendTo.